 Public and external bodies on the basis of a legal provision, internal and external bodies to fulfil the purposes listed under 3.
 A passing on of information to a third party for the commercial use can take place.
 An objection to the latter is possible at any time.

 6. Regulatory periods for the deletion of data

 The legislator has laid down a large number of obligations and deadlines for the retention of data.
 After these deadlines have expired, the data are deleted as a matter of routine.
 If any data are not covered by this, they are deleted once the purposes listed under 5. cease to be valid.

 7. Legal basis of data processing

-The processing of the data by the responsible person is carried out on the basis of a consent in accordance with Art.
-6 (1a) in connection with Art.
-7 DS-GVO or on the basis of Art.
-6 (1) f DS-GVO, insofar as the processing is necessary to safeguard the legitimate interests of the responsible person or a third party and if the interests or fundamental rights and freedoms of the data subjects concerned, which require the protection of personal data, do not outweigh.
+The data controller processes the data on the basis of consent in accordance with Art.
+6 Para.
+1 a in conjunction.
+Art.
+7 GDPR, to fulfill the contract and to carry out pre-contractual measures in accordance with Art.
+6 Para.
+1 b, to fulfill legal obligations in accordance with Art.
+6 Para.
+1 c, or on the basis of Art.
+6 Para.
+1 f GDPR insofar as processing is necessary to safeguard the legitimate interests of the person responsible or a third party and provided that the interests or fundamental rights and freedoms of the data subjects that require the protection of personal data do not outweigh them.

 8. Affected rights

 Each affected person has the right of access to the person responsible pursuant to Art.
 15 DS-GVO, the right of correction under Art.
 16 GDPR, the right to cancellation under Art.
 17 DS-BER, the right to restriction of processing according to Art.
 18 DS-GMO.
 In addition, it is possible to contact the supervisor responsible for the person responsible.
 Consents can be revoked at any time vis-à-vis the person responsible.
 The revocation of consent does not affect the legality of the personal data processed until the revocation.